MansoorAlawadhi/OOK-transmitter-and-decoder/README.md

 &#x20;open the file in the desired audio editing program and align the left side crop to the exact start of the first preamble bit

-&#x20;once done save the cropped audio file and include it in the OOKdecoder.py program to see your results (Adjust the threshold variable value to get the proper output)
+&#x20;when done cropping the audio file save it in the same directory as the OOKdecoder.py program, and to see your results adjust the threshold value to get a proper result